 You can see in the image above how the majority of the support for the joists is at either edge.
 There is a small support beam in between each joist, but that is primarily to keep a uniform distance in between.

-If you don’t have another floor directly over your garage, your options are more limited.
+Your options are more limited if you don’t have another floor directly over your garage.

 Installing overhead storage (location, location, location)

-It’s way outside the scope of this article to do a step-by-step installation guide, but I will make a couple of suggestions on how to install overhead storage, if you want to go that route.
+It’s way outside the scope of this article to do a step-by-step installation guide.
+However, I will make a couple of suggestions on how to install overhead storage if you want to go that route.

 Spread the load